 In late 2004, Auburn Rotary established a Explorer career club.
 This club enables high school-aged youth to learn about different professions represented within the club, with a special emphasis on business and teaching.
 With Rotary's vocational focus, giving students the opportunity to take an in-depth look at these specific career opportunities is a natural fit.
 Explorer Scouts interact with club members who share more about their chosen vocational and professional careers.

 Both the Boy Scout troop and Explorer career club are affiliated with the Chattahoochee Council's Saugahatchee District.

 In the past, Rotarians have staffed booths at Auburn City Schools' Fall Festival.
 Funds from the festival's many booths and vendors goes to support many local K-12 educational programs.

 Rotaract Club, Auburn University

-The Auburn University Chapter of Rotaract was established in 1998 as a service and professional development venue for undergraduate and graduate students.
+In 1998, The Auburn University Chapter of Rotaract was established as a service and professional development venue for undergraduate and graduate students.
 The club's officers plan several professional, service and social activities for its members each month.
 Auburn University Rotaract has helped coordinate food-collection and clothing-collection drives, among its many worthwhile projects.

 Interact Club, Auburn High School